panoptisDev/Go-panoptis/README.md

 ## Native Token

 The native ETH token will become PANO on the Panoptis network.
-The PANO supply will be inflated by at least 10,000x upon forking, with the extra supply being distributed to the users that sacrificed during the Panoptis sacrifice phase.
+The PANO supply will be inflated to at least 200.000.000 upon genesis creation.

 PANO will be used just as ETH is used on the Ethereum network for transaction fees, as well as for delegating stake to network validators.